Kim Hee-ae: 2014–2019: Return to the big screen and continued success

+In 2018, Kim returned to the big screen, with two films.
+Her first one starring was the psychological thriller The Vanished.
+Kim starred as Moon Jung-sook in the drama film Herstory, based on the real story of comfort women.
+It also featured Kim Hae-sook, Ye Soo-jung, Moon Sook, and Lee Yong-nyeo as her costars.
+For her powerful performance in Herstory, Kim Hee-ae received several accolades, including the Best Actress award at the 27th Buil Film Awards, the Actress of the Year at the 6th Marie Claire Asia Star Awards, and Best Actress at the 2nd Korea China International Film Festival.

 In 2019 Kim starred in Lim Dae-hyung's film Moonlit Winter.
 She played Yoon-hee, a divorced mother whose hidden past resurfaces when her daughter, Sae-bom, finds an old love letter from Jun, a friend from her high school days in Japan.
 Sae-bom, secretly arranged a trip to Otaru, hoping she'd reconnect with Jun.
 The film won Best Director and Best Screenplay for Lim Dae-hyung at the 41st Blue Dragon Film Awards, and Kim was honored with Best Actress at the 7th Korean Film Producers Association Awards.

-2020–present: Career resurgence
+2020–2024: Career resurgence

 In 2020, Kim starred in the JTBC drama The World of the Married, an adaptation of the BBC One series Doctor Foster.
 In the series, Kim Hee-ae portrayed Ji Sun-woo, a successful doctor whose seemingly perfect life unravels after she discovers her husband's affair, leading to a complex and intense narrative of betrayal and revenge.
 Her powerful performance as Ji Sun-woo garnered significant critical praise, and for this role, she won the Best Actress award at the 56th Baeksang Arts Awards and Grand Prize in APAN Star Awards.

 Kim features in the 2023 film A Normal Family, directed by Hur Jin-ho and also starring Sul Kyung-gu, Jang Dong-gun, and Claudia Kim.
 Based on Herman Koch's novel The Dinner, the suspenseful drama centers on two wealthy families who convene over dinner to decide how to handle a violent crime committed by their children.
 Kim portrays Yeon-kyung, a mother grappling with the moral dilemma.
 The film has gained international recognition, being invited to numerous prestigious festivals including the Gala Presentation section of the 48th Toronto International Film Festival in September 2023, and has also been screened at the Udine Far East Film Festival, London Korean Film Festival, and Palm Springs International Film Festival, among others.